Free Things to Do in Phoenix, AZ

 Desert Botanical Garden

-The Desert Botanical Garden holds Community Day with free admission on the second Tuesday of every month.
+If you are still googling fun things to do in Arizona for free, we’ve got you covered!
+The Desert Botanical Garden holds Community Day and offers free admission on the second Tuesday of every month.

 Located amidst the red rocks of the Papago Buttes, the garden spans 140 acres of Southern Arizona landscape filled with desert plants and is open from 8:00 AM to 8:00 PM.